bibendovsky/bstone/README.md

 Start - Menu/back

 Number keys are hard mapped to a column on the right side of the front touchscreen corresponding to the locations of the elevator buttons on the AOG level select screen.
-The left and right halves of the region occupied by the bottom HUD bar are mapped to "-", and "=", repectively.
+Useful for weapon selection in addition to operating the elevator.
+The left and right halves of the region occupied by the bottom HUD bar are mapped to "-", and "=", repectively, for controlling the map zoom level in Planet Strike.

 Compiling
 =========

-Install vitasdk and cmake, enter into the vita/ subdirectory, and type
+Install vitasdk and cmake, enter into the `vita/` subdirectory, and type

 ```
 cmake . && cmake --build .